michaelloudermilk/ml/Device-log-Troubleshooting.md

     2017-08-06 00:37:57 ERROR connect(): Connection refused
     2017-08-06 00:37:57 ERROR failed to initialize stats socket

-This error means that UNMS connector (udapi-bridge) can't access local device sockets and receive device statistics and read configuration.
-In this case, there should be more information in log file _/var/log/ubnt-daemon.log_ The second option how to get more information is to run udapi-bridge in verbose mode:
+These error log lines mean that UNMS connector (udapi-bridge) can't access local device sockets and receive device statistics and read configuration.
+In this case, there should be more information in log file _/var/log/ubnt-daemon.log_ Plus it's possible to get more information from udapi-bridge which is in verbose mode as well.

+### Howto switch udapi-bridge to verbose mode.
+1. Disable UNMS connection in device UI.
+2. Copy UNMS key.
+3. Connect to device via SSH.
+4. Run udapi-bridge manually and check its output.
+Command:

+    sudo udapi-bridge -v UNMS-KEY